 Plus, they are super easy to make – only 3 minutes in your food processor and it is ready!
 So don’t wait longer and jump to the recipe.

-No Bake Carrot Cake Balls – the best energy bites
+No-Bake Carrot Cake Balls – the best energy bites

 I am currently training for a half marathon and eating healthy carbs and protein after a long run is essential.
-Those carrot cake protein balls are the perfect recovery food after a long run as it contains high protein ingredients like almond butter, cashew butter, vegan protein powder – made of quinoa and oats – and wholegrain rolled oats.
+These carrot cake protein balls are the perfect recovery food after a long run as it contains high protein ingredients like almond butter, cashew butter, vegan protein powder – made of quinoa and oats – and wholegrain rolled oats.

 WATCH THE CARROT CAKE BALL RECIPE AND MAKE THEM NOW!

 In a food processor with the S blade attachment add all the ingredients except the cashew butter that you will use to drizzle on top of the balls to decorate them.

 Process until it comes together and form a ball.
 You may have to stop the food processor each 30-45 seconds to scrape down the side of the bowl with a spatula.
 Process again until it forms a consistent raw cake batter.
 It should not take more than 2 or 3 minutes.

 Using your hands take a small portion of batter and shape carrot cake balls by rolling the batter between your hands.
 Each ball should be approximately the size of a small apricot.